-If the School cancels a class, we will notify students at least 10 days prior to the start of class (except for an emergency arising just before the class is scheduled).
-Tuition will be refunded, or the student can elect for the tuition to be used to provide a tuition credit* toward a future class.
+Students will be notified at least 10 days prior to the start of class (except for in the case of an emergency).
+Tuition and registration fee (if applicable) will be refunded.
+Students can elect for the tuition to be used to provide a tuition credit toward a future class.

 Student cancellations prior to the class date.

 The student will receive a full tuition credit towards a future class, less a $50 cancellation fee.
 The credit will be honored through the end of the following year.
 There are no monetary refunds for any reason.
 While we sympathize when circumstances arise that prevent a student from attending, we must make commitments to our instructors and other students.
 Fletcher Farm School for the Arts & Crafts and SOVAC are not responsible for non-refundable transportation or lodging costs.